-Lately, structural changes in the nature of the trade relationship between ASEAN and Japan had occurred, and the interdependent relationship between the two parties has developed.
-In the past, Japan used to import raw materials as well as agricultural and marine products, and export manufactured goods to ASEAN.
-However, the import percentage for manufactured goods from ASEAN, which was less than 10% of the total amount of imports in 1980, rose to more than 54 % in 2007.
-The manufactured products imported from ASEAN countries are mainly represented by electronics, machinery, wood products and textiles.
+In the past, Japan used to import raw materials as well as agricultural and marine products, and export manufactured goods to the ASEAN Member States.
+However, the import percentage for manufactured goods from the ASEAN Member States, which was less than 10% of the total value of imports in 1980, rose to more than 52 % in 2014.
+The manufactured products imported from the ASEAN Member States are mainly represented by electronics, machinery, wood products and textiles.
 Also, not only volume of trade in goods, but also the volume of service trade has been increasing year by year.

 Tourism is one of the key industries in the respective ASEAN Member States.
 The ASEAN Member States are enriched with attractive tourism destinations which include renowned resorts in breathtaking natural surroundings and historical places that are designated as World Heritage Sites.
 In addition, having almost no time difference with Japan, ASEAN countries are popular destinations for Japanese tourists as one could casually enjoy overseas travelling.
-As a result, more than 3.7 million Japanese tourists visit ASEAN per year.
-Since tourism is an important industry to ASEAN, various promotional activities are being implemented, such as upgrading hotels and Japanese-language training for local tour guides, to improve quality of service of the receiving countries and to invite more tourists to the region.
+As a result, more than 4.6 million Japanese tourists visited the ASEAN Member States in 2014.